sambellsoup/CBIR/README.md

 ### Next Steps

-Since SIFT and SURF are patented, I decided to check out ORB, the free alternative.
-ORB provides a list of keypoints and feature descriptors as vectors.
-Relating this information to a nearest neighbor, or bag of (visual) words is something I would like to explore further.

 I tried a simple neural network through Keras.
 It required me to designate how many classes/brands were in the training data.
 I split the file names and found there were about 350 unique brands of liquor.
 Still, I received errors about the input shape and the array shape not matching.
 This is somehting I would like to solve.

-KAZE was very slow to extract the features from the images.
-There should be a better implementation of this for a larger dataset.
-The feature extraction involves calculating the image gradient for each training image.
-Calculating the cosine distance between each image can be optimized.

 I attempted to setup a convolutional denoising autoencoder, but it is very time-consuming to run and difficult to debug.